 My jaw just about drops.

-100's of schoolies, some in the 25"+ range, are all around me.
+100's of schoolies, some in the keeper range, are all around me.
 I mean, everywhere.
 I quickly snap off my light, and instantly start to think what the hell could be happening.

 Sand eels.
 It's got to be.
 Or spearing?
-Either way, I need to get something small on ASAP.
+Or just migration?
+Either way, I need to figure this out ASAP.

 Long story short, I went through about 7 sluggos/hogy baits.
 They would hit dark colors, but really white was a lot better, bringing a hit every cast, even if I didn't land a fish.
 Dark colors only got me hits roughly every-other cast.